 - Breakdown of red blood cells, called hemolysis

 Conditions that can affect the kidney's ability to remove potassium from the body include:

 - Other kidney diseases

 Certain medications can also make it harder for the kidneys to remove potassium.
 This is particularly true if you have kidney disease or problems with the way your body handles potassium.
 Also, some drugs may increase the amount of potassium in the body.

 Medications that have been linked to hyperkalemia include:

 - Azole antifungals, used to treat vaginal yeast infections and other fungal infections.

-- Blood pressure medications called angiotensin-converting enzyme (ACE) inhibitors.
+Blood pressure drugs called angiotensin-converting enzyme (ACE) inhibitors.

-- Blood pressure medications called angiotensin-receptor blockers (ARBs), although they are less likely than ACE inhibitors to increase potassium levels.
+- Blood pressure drugs called angiotensin-receptor blockers (ARBs), although they are less likely than ACE inhibitors to increase potassium levels.

 - Herbal supplements, including milkweed, lily of the valley, Siberian ginseng, Hawthorn berries, or preparations from dried toad skin (Bufo, Chan Su, Senso).

 Heparin, a blood thinner.

 - Potassium-sparing diuretics, including triamterene, amiloride (Midamor), and spironolactone (Aldactone).

 Too much potassium in your blood can affect how your heart works.
 Symptoms of hyperkalemia can include: